-Odd shaped bottles not only look chic, they can be practical with a votive candle and some rocks to set an auspicious mood.
+Odd shaped bottles not only look chic, they can be practical with aand some rocks to set an auspicious mood.

 Don’t forget about the matches–they need a look too!